-To measure the effectiveness and compliance to global corporate governance practices the Company conducts corporate governance audit by an accredited external Governance Auditor in compliance with the applicable rules and regulations set out by the CMA for listed companies.
+To measure the effectiveness and compliance to global corporate governance practices the company conducts corporate governance audit by an accredited external governance auditor in compliance with the applicable rules and regulations set out by the CMA for listed companies.
 KenGen is currently undertaking the audit as an assessment of the following principles of corporate governance:

-- → Ethical leadership and strategic management - Transparency and disclosure - → Compliance with laws and regulations - → Financial reporting - ⇒ Board independence and governance - Board policies, systems, practices, and procedures - Consistent shareholder and stakeholder value enhancement - Corporate Social Responsibility(CSR) and investment Sustainability.
+- ⇒ Ethical leadership and strategic management - ➡ Transparency and disclosure - ✤ Compliance with laws and regulations - ➡ Financial reporting - ⇒ Board independence and governance - Board policies, systems, practices, and procedures - Consistent shareholder and stakeholder value enhancement - Corporate social responsibility and investment Sustainability

-In addition, every year KenGen undergoes CMA governance assessment in accordance with the Capital Market's Code of Governance Practices for Issuers of Securities to the Public 2015.
+In addition, every year KenGen undergoes CMA governance assessment in accordance with the Capital Markets Code of Governance Practices for Issuers of Securities to the Public 2015.
 KenGen has consistently over the years attained the coveted 'Leadership' score.